San Diego County, CA · Court Filing Fee Lookup

 • the total amount due at the San Diego County Superior Court, Probate Division in San Diego may include additional local charges.

-As one of California's larger jurisdictions, San Diego County may assess higher local surcharges than the state's rural counties, reflecting the greater administrative cost of operating a high-volume court in San Diego.
+As a high-volume jurisdiction, San Diego County may assess higher local surcharges than smaller counties, reflecting the greater administrative cost of operating a busy court in San Diego.

 • Beyond the initial filing fee, San Diego County litigants and estate administrators should budget for recurring court costs throughout the proceeding: fees for filing subsequent motions and responses, charges for certified copies of letters testamentary or court orders (typically $5 to $25 per document in California), jury demand deposits in civil cases, and in probate matters, fees associated with filing the inventory, accountings, and petition for discharge.